-This may be different in other popular touristic places in Italy, especially in establishment that predominantly cater for foreign tourists.
+This may be different in other popular touristic places in Italy, especially in establishment that predominantly cater to foreign tourists.
 In Riccione, in places where Italians go, standards are maintained at the high level.
-Thus, if you happen to be in Riccione and you are hungry, you can go to any restaurant in Viale Ceccarini or in Viale Dante without any problem.
+Thus, if you happen to be in Riccione and you are hungry, you can go to any restaurant in Viale Ceccarini or Viale Dante without any problem.
 I had a very delicious pizza in Trampolines.

 – Ristorante Santa Lucia – in Viale Piacenza 8, is a family run restaurant that won the Trip Advisor’s Excellence Award in 2015.
 This restaurant is famous for its meat dishes.
 The restaurant goes to great lengths to procure the best quality organic meat.

 In my opinion, pizza is the best in this restaurant.
-I have been there many times in the past and I always go there at least once when I am in Riccione.
+I’ve been there many times in the past and I always go there at least once when I am in Riccione.

 – Agriturismo I Crinali – is not in Riccione, it is in the hills of Rimini, in Viale Santa Cristina 73.
 This is one of those unmissable places, but you have to know about it.
 The restaurant caters for the local Italian customer base and it’s fabulous.
 It takes approximately 10-15 minutes from Rimini and slightly longer from Riccione to get there by car.

 I was there once in the past and I did not want to miss the opportunity to go there again.
-Food is excellent and very reasonably priced.
+The food is excellent and very reasonably priced.
 You can see prices in a menu in a photo below.
 If you are in the area and would like to experience a slightly more refined side of the Italian cuisine, I suggest that you visit this place.
 There are other similar restaurants in that area, but I have been just to this one.